iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

   }
 ```

-:::info
+:::note

-This plugin can be also leveraged during a spamming event during which the community tests the throughput of the network.
+This plugin can also be leveraged during a spamming event during which the community tests the throughput of the network.

 :::

 ## Snapshots
 Your node's ledger accumulates many messages, which uses a significant disk capacity over time.
-This section discusses how to configure local snapshots to prune old transactions from your node's database and create backup snapshot files.
+This section discusses configuring local snapshots to prune old transactions from your node's database and create backup snapshot files.

 ```json
  "snapshots": {